The arkansas delegation

 United States Senator john boozman (r)

 Two-term United States Senator John Boozman is a former Optometrist who earned his degree from Southern College of Optometry.
-He earned his undergraduate degree from the University of Arkansas A member of the Agriculture, Nutrition, and Forestry Committee; the Appropriations Committee; and the Environment and Public Works Committee, the Senator is married and the father of three.
+He earned his undergraduate degree from the University of Arkansas.
+Senator Boozman is chair of the Agriculture, Nutrition, and Forestry Committee and a member of the Appropriations Committee, the Environment and Public Works Committee, the Veterans’ Affairs Committee, and the Committee on Rules and Administration.
+The Senator is married and the father of three.

 Thomas Rank: B